 Signed into law on Sept.
 3, 1964, by President Lyndon B. Johnson, the Wilderness Actwas a triumph for all who enjoy the open landscapes of America.
 In 2014, the Wilderness Act reached its Golden Anniversary.
 In tribute, Wilderness50a coalition of government agencies, nonprofit groups, foundations, and other supporters, celebrated the 50-year milestone through the"Wilderness Forever" juried photo competition and exhibition of winners.
 There are winners in four categories: Wildlife, Most Inspirational Moment, People in the Wilderness, and Scenic landscape; each with a Pro, Amateur, and Student winner; plus 50 honorable mention images; a T-Rex skull; an HD video; and touchscreens showing U.S. wilderness areas.
 CLICK FOR MORE INFORMATION

-Enjoy 20 years of nature's finest moments in the "Best of the Best" photography exhibition.
-Selected over the past years from nearly 500,000 images submitted by photographers from around the globe, this collection brings dramatic landscapes, exciting wildlife behavior, and surprising glimpses of Earth's icy peaks to mysterious ocean depths.
-More than 100 large-format prints along with HD videos will take you on a thrilling journey from the wild to the walls of the Smithsonian.
-Enter your own photography in the annual Awards open on January 1, 2016.
+Enjoy a 20-year retrospective of nature's finest moments in the "Best of the Best" photography exhibition.
+Selected over the past years from more than 500,000 images submitted by photographers from around the globe.
+This collection brings dramatic landscapes, exciting wildlife behavior, and surprising glimpses of Earth's icy peaks to mysterious ocean depths.
+Featuring the past Grand Prize winners, past Youth winners, the 2014 and 2015 category winners, the NBP Asia and Africa winners, and winners from the 2015 Audubon Photo Awards.
+More than 100 large-format prints and the stories behind the shots, with accompanying HD video, the 20th anniversary exhibition will take you on a thrilling journey from the wild to the walls of the Smithsonian.
+Enter your own photography in the next Windland Awards.
+Open for entries January 1, 2016.
 The History of the International Awards

 Launched in 1996 at the Washington D.C.
 National Zoo, the Nature's Best Photography Windland Smith Rice International Awards is now an endowed exhibition program at the Smithsonian National Museum of Natural History.
 The Category Winners and a selection of the Highly Honored images from the annual Awards competition are showcased as large-format prints along with accompanying HD videos.Plan a visit to one of the most-visited museums in the world located on the National Mall, 1000 Madison Drive, NW, Washington, DC.
 Open daily (except Christmas) and FREE to the public!